openmm/openmm/docs-source/usersguide/library.rst

   * Mac/Linux: It first looks for an environment variable called OPENMM_CUDA_COMPILER.
 If that is set, its value is used.
-Otherwise, the default location is set to /usr/local/cuda/bin/nvcc.
+Otherwise, the default location is set to nvcc.
   * Windows: It looks for an environment variable called CUDA_BIN_PATH, then appends \nvcc.exe to it.
 That environment variable is set by the CUDA installer, so it usually is present.